If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

-|VA loan||No down payment.|
+|VA loan||No down payment|

-|Conventional 97 loan for first-time homeowners||3% down payment, but money can come from gifts and grants, including homeowner assistance programs.|
+|Conventional loan||3% down payment, but money can come from gifts and grants, including homeowner assistance programs|

 |FHA loan||3.5% down payment if your credit score is above 580 and 10% if your score is between 500 and 579|

 We're firm believers in the Golden Rule, which is why editorial opinions are ours alone and have not been previously reviewed, approved, or endorsed by included advertisers.
 The Ascent does not cover all offers on the market.
 Editorial content from The Ascent is separate from The Motley Fool editorial content and is created by a different analyst team.